Raising Your Children

 Providing enough guidance without trying to control too much.
 Setting appropriate limits around TV, computers and video games.

+Protecting them from sexual abuse and porn.
 Guiding your kids through solving difficult problems.
 Discussing friendship issues and sexuality.

 Understanding the difference between punishment and discipline.
 Finding effective ways to handle problems like sibling rivalry,